Herpes in Pregnancy

 HSV is often triggered by stress – emotional stress, illness, inadequate diet, lack of sleep, hormone surges, allergies, etc. It can also be triggered by certain foods that are very acidic, spicy and/or high in a protein called arginine.

-Pregnancy is a state of lowered immunity and high hormones, as well as having other unique stresses; therefore some women find they experience more frequent outbreaks during this time.
+Pregnancy is a state of lowered immunity and high hormones, as well as having other unique stresses; therefore some pregnant people find they experience more frequent outbreaks during this time.

 Prevention centres around stress reduction – exercise, massage, meditation, and diets low in fat, sugar, and processed foods also contribute to lowered stress levels.
 For those with severe or frequent outbreaks, diet modification to decrease high arginine foods, and increase high lysine foods can help, as well as supporting the immune system with supplements of vitamins, homeopathics, etc.